 How has the age range for getting vaccinated changed?

 Over the years, researchers have learned more about when people should get the HPV vaccine.
 It was originally approved for females ages 9 through 26.
 Then the U.S. Food and Drug Administration (FDA) recommended both females and males get vaccinated up to age 26.
-However, people up to age 45 can get vaccinated.
+However, people can get vaccinated up to age 45.

 So if an adult in their 20s or older is considering vaccination, what should they discuss with their doctor?
-Two experts from Memorial Sloan Kettering Cancer Center (MSK) — head and neck oncologist Anuja Kriplani and internal medicine physician and public health researcher Abraham Aragones — have answers.
+Memorial Sloan Kettering Cancer Center (MSK) head and neck oncologist Anuja Kriplani, MD, MPH, has answers.

 Should everyone within the approved age groups get vaccinated?